294 Beacon was built ca. 1870, one of two houses (292-294 Beacon) which form a symmetrical pair, with 294 Beacon being four feet wider.

 By the 1928-1929 winter season, 294 Beacon was the home of Francis Douglas Cochrane and his wife Ramelle McKay (Frost) Cochrane.
 F. Douglas Cochrane was a banker and a founder of the New England Oil Refining Company.
 They had lived at 204 Commonwealth during the previous season.
 294 Beacon and 204 Commonwealth were temporary residences; they owned 257 Commonwealth, where they had lived in 1927 and once again lived in 1931.

-By 1930, 294 Beacon was owned by Edward Jackson Holmes, Jr., an attorney, who owned and lived at 296 Beacon with his wife, Mary Stacy (Beaman) Holmes.
-Edward J. Holmes is shown as the owner of 294 and 296 Beacon on the 1938 Bromley map.
+On July 1, 1930, 294 Beacon was acquired from Paul Frothingham’s estate by Edward Jackson Holmes, Jr., an attorney, who owned and lived at 296 Beacon with his wife, Mary Stacy (Beaman) Holmes.

-In April of 1930, he filed for (and subsequently received) permission to combine the two houses into one property, as a two-family dwelling with one family in each of the formerly separate houses.
+In April of 1930, prior to taking title to the property, he filed for (and subsequently received) permission to combine the two houses into one property, as a two-family dwelling with one family in each of the formerly separate houses.
 At the same time, he also obtained approval to raise the roof of 294 Beacon.
 The remodeling was designed by architects Kilham, Hopkins, and Greeley.

 Plans for the remodeling — including elevations, floor plans, and framing plans — are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN B-9).